Theatre, stage, improv

 Curtains Up: The Memory Ensemble

-Christine Dunford, an ensemble member of the Chicago-based Lookingglass Theater Company says that being present and innovative are precisely the strengths that people with Alzheimer’s and other forms of dementia can bring to a stage.
-She collaborated with Darby Morhardt, research associate professor at Northwestern University’s Cognitive Neurology and Alzheimer’s Disease Center to found The Memory Ensemble.
-Its mission is to improve the quality of life for people in the early and moderate stages of Alzheimer’s disease and other dementias, to investigate the efficacy of this drugfree approach, and to translate any positive effects into other aspects of the participants’ lives.
+Christine Dunford, an ensemble member of the Chicago-based Looking glass Theater Company, says that being present and innovative are precisely the strengths that people with Alzheimer’s and other forms of dementia can bring to a stage.
+In 2009, she collaborated with Darby Morhardt, research associate professor at Northwestern University’s Cognitive Neurology and Alzheimer’s Disease Center to found The Memory Ensemble.
+Until it ended in the early 2020s, its mission was to improve the quality of life for people in the early and moderate stages of Alzheimer’s disease and other dementias, to investigate the efficacy of this drugfree approach, and to translate any positive effects into other aspects of the participants’ lives.

 Dunford and Morhardt took their early inspiration from settled evidence showing that older adults involved in arts programs report they have a positive effect on their social functioning as well as their physical and mental health.
 The researchers hoped to prove that older adults with dementia would experience similar uplifting benefits.